So you want to explore the Top End?

 Day 4: Experience Kakadu

-The ‘must see’ experience of the Top End.
-An early start to drive to Jabiru will take just 3 hours.
+The ‘must see’ experience of the Top End!
+Leave Darwin early on your road trip to Kakadu and expect the journey to take about 3 hours.
 Make sure you pre-book accommodation before leaving Darwin and get ready for the adventure of your life!

 - Stop in at Cooinda Cultural Centre

 - Walk Noarilangie Rock